 This keyboard has a few extra features to improve the user experience.
 All keys are macro-programmable through the dedicated software, including the extra macro keys on the left side.
 It has dedicated media keys, but there's no volume wheel like the EVGA Z15.
 The G/PC button at the top left (labeled with an E) serves at the Game Mode button, so you don't accidentally minimize your game.

 The EVGA Membrane switches are rubber dome switches.
 It's much lighter to press than most rubber dome switches we've tested, like those on the Corsair K55 RGB Gaming Keyboard.
 You get a bit of tactile feedback, but it's less than other rubber domes.
+If you'd prefer a mechanical board that's hot-swappable, check out the Redragon K582 SURARA RGB.

-The EVGA Z12 RGB keyboard has okay overall typing quality.
+The EVGA Z12 has okay overall typing quality.
 The keycaps and key spacing are pretty standard, so it shouldn't take long to get used to the feel.
 You can also replace the keycaps with whichever Cherry MX-compatible keycaps you prefer.
 The switches themselves feel mushy and don't offer as much tactile feedback as you would expect from rubber dome switches.
 They're light to press, so you shouldn't feel much fatigue, but this means that it's easier to make typos because of the quick actuation.
 The keyboard can also benefit from a wrist rest, but you can buy one separately directly from EVGA.

 It's relatively quiet and shouldn't bother others around you unless you tend to bottom out the keys.